Paris Metro: Fulgence Bienvenüe project

 On 20 April 1896, Paris adopted the Fulgence Bienvenüe project, which was to serve only the city proper of Paris.
 Many Parisians worried that extending lines to industrial suburbs would reduce the safety of the city.
-Paris forbade lines to the inner suburbs and, as a guarantee, Métro trains were to run on the right, as opposed to existing suburban lines, which ran on the left.
+Paris forbade lines to the inner suburbs and, as a guarantee, Metro trains were to run on the right, as opposed to existing suburban lines, which ran on the left.